 If after making sure the Sticky Keys feature is disabled, you still cannot use your spacebar, try other methods below.
-Spacebar not working error is probably due to its driver issues.
-Roll back its driver to an earlier version or do a clean install for its driver helps many users fix the issue.
+The spacebar not working error is probably due to its driver issues.
+Rolling back its driver to an earlier version or doing a clean install for its driver helps many users fix the issue.
 You can try to do so.

 Fix 2: Roll back your keyboard driver to an earlier version

-1) Press the Windows logo key + X key together to open quick-access menu.
+1) Press the Windows logo key + X key together to open the quick-access menu.

 Then click Device Manager to open it.

 3) Choose to view on Driver pane.
-Then click Roll Back Driver icon.
+Then click the Roll Back Driver icon.

 If unluckily, rolling back your keyboard driver still cannot save your spacebar back to work, then do a clean install for it.